ctschroeder/tutorials/cytoscape_tutorials/working-with-attributes.md

 ## Understanding these statistics

 To understand what these numbers mean, refresh your memory of the [social network analysis glossary](https://github.com/miriamposner/network_analysis_workshop/blob/master/social-network-glossary.md) I provided you in the last tutorial.
-Here's an important caveat, though: Some of these statistics are meaningful for the kind of graph we have, and some of them aren't.
-We have a [**bimodal network**](http://www.scottbot.net/HIAL/index.html@p=41158.html), meaning we have two different kinds of things: actors and nodes.
-Not all measures of networks make sense for bimodal networks.
+Here's an important caveat, though: Some of these statistics are meaningful for the kind of graph we have, and some of them aren't. **The film/actor dataset is a [**bimodal network**](http://www.scottbot.net/HIAL/index.html@p=41158.html), meaning we have two different kinds of things: actors and nodes.
+Not all measures of networks make sense for bimodal networks. **The Holocaust data* is a single mode network** since each node is a person.

 Degree centrality, for example, still makes some sense for bimodal networks.
 If a node has a bunch of connections, we know it's either *an actor who appeared in a lot of movies* or *a film that contains a lot of actors*.
 (Although, obviously, those two qualities are two very different things.)
 The clustering coefficient statistic, however, means very little for bimodal networks, because your network contains two different orders of things.
 To read more about measures of bimodal networks, see Scott Weingart's [stern words of advice.](http://www.scottbot.net/HIAL/index.html@p=41158.html)

+For the Holocaust data, degree centrality will tell us who has a lot of connections with other people.

 ![][8]